nklbdev/godot-4-importality/README.md

 - Several artifacts avoiding methods on the edges of sprites.
 - Grid-based and packaged layout options for sprite sheets.
 - Several node animation strategies with `AnimationPlayer`.
+- Importing any other graphics formats as regular images with external command line utilities.

 ## 💽 How to install